By Sandy Baker

 Using a strong foundation of values can help you to fight against the addiction dominating your life.
 Remember, these are your beliefs, things that make you feel good about yourself, but beliefs you pushed to the side as your addiction grew.

-Addition is life changing and is one of the hardest battles you will experience.
+Addiction is life changing and is one of the hardest battles you will experience.
 But, if you focus on building a strong foundation based on values, you can begin to move beyond your substance use disorder.

 What Values Can Help You Overcome Addiction?